Hornby Railways was the leading brand of model railways for many years in the United Kingdom. Its

 In 1980 Hornby became Hornby Hobbies and in 1981 a management buyout saw the company back

-footing.
+on a sound footing.
 It went public in 1986.
-Changes taking place on British Railways and privatisation of
+Changes taking place on British Railways and privatization of

 the railways at this time brought several new eye catching liveries that were eagerly modelled by Hornby.